ixudra/ixd-template/readme.md

 ## New project setup

-Clone this repository to a local folder.
-If everything is up and running, go through these steps to complete to setup:

-- Install packages via Composer: `composer install`
-- Add your machine hostname to the environment names in `bootstrap/start.php`
-- Create migrations table: `php artisan migrate:install`
-- Run migrations and seeders: `php artisan migrate:refresh --seed`

 There are several actions that need to be to be executed before development of a new application can start:

- - Download the template into a new directory: `git clone git@github.com:ixudra/ixd-template.git YourAppName`
+ - Download the template into a new directory: `git clone git@github.com:ixudra/ixd-template.git yourAppName`
  - Remove the existing git repository: `rm -rf YourAppName/.git`
  - Initialize a new git repository inside the YourAppName directory: `git init`
  - Add your name and email to the .git config: `vim .git/config`